 Responsible tourism means leaving a city in the same condition as you found it.
 You can do this by not dropping litter and respecting the recently created color-coded garbage bin system: Yellow bins are for recyclable materials, including paper, plastic, and aluminum cans, while gray bins are for garbage.
 Support the local economy and culture of the city by shopping in smaller, neighborhood shops, and eating in local, family run restaurants rather than big chain stores and restaurants.
-Vegetarianism is still not particularly widespread in France, but organic food (bio) is becoming increasingly popular -- look out for the bio tag in shops and restaurants.
-For more information about Paris's sustainability, go to http://en.parisinfo.com/sustainable-tourism.
+Vegetarianism is still not particularly widespread in France, but organic food (bio) is becoming increasingly popular—look out for the bio tag in shops and restaurants.
+For more information about Paris's sustainability, go to https://en.parisinfo.com/discovering-paris/sustainable-tourism-in-paris.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.